Installing Plugins

 Han analyzes your project and automatically installs relevant plugins:

-- hashi plugins for common MCP integrations
+- Integration plugins for common MCP integrations (GitHub, GitLab, Playwright)

-- do plugins for specialized workflows
+- Discipline plugins for specialized workflows

 This is perfect for: